top of page

 GLASS

-Naturally occurring obsidian glass was used by Stone Age societies as it fractures along very sharp edges, making it ideal for cutting tools and weapons.
-Glassmaking dates back at least 6000 years, long before humans had discovered how to smelt iron.
-Archaeological evidence suggests that the first true synthetic glass was made in Lebanon and the coastal north Syria, Mesopotamia or ancient Egypt.
-The earliest known glass objects, of the mid-third millennium BC, were beads , perhaps initially created as accidental by-products of metalworking (slags) or during the production of faience, a pre-glass vitreous material made by a process similar to glazing.
+Naturally occurring obsidian glass was used by Stone Age societies because it breaks along very sharp edges, making it ideal for cutting tools and weapons.
+Glassmaking dates back at least 6,000 years, long before humans discovered how to smelt iron.
+Archaeological evidence suggests that the first truly synthetic glass was produced in Lebanon and along the coast of northern Syria, in Mesopotamia, or in ancient Egypt.
+The earliest known glass objects, dating from the mid-third millennium BC, were beads, which may initially have been accidental byproducts of metalworking (slag) or produced during the manufacture of faience, a glass-like material made through a glazing-like process.

 MOMENTUM